krishnanlab/teaching/compbio/README.md

 ## Website and Communication

 ### Course website
-[This GitHub repo](https://github.com/krishnanlab/teaching) will serve as the course website.
+This [GitHub repo](https://github.com/krishnanlab/teaching/tree/master/compbio) will serve as the course website.

 ### Communication
 The major mode of communication in this course including msjor announcements, will be carried out via the course Slack account https://cmse491bioinfocompbio.slack.com.
 All of you should have invitations to join this account in your MSU email.

+**Emails**
-**Emails:** Although the bulk of the communication will take place via Slack, at times (rarely), we will send out important course information via email.
+Although the bulk of the communication will take place via Slack, at times (rarely), we will send out important course information via email.
 This email is sent to your MSU email address (the one that ends in “@msu.edu”).
 You are responsible for all information sent out to your University email account, and for checking this account on a regular basis.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/compbio/README.md#cmse-491-bioinformatics-and-computational-biology) ]